ponsianodeloor/portafolio/README.md

 docker compose up --build
 ```

 This builds the PHP-FPM image (`ponwick/portafolio:php-fpm`) and runs it behind an nginx server using the config at `docker/nginx/default.conf`.
+The compose file preserves the image's `vendor` directory and `.env` file, so PHP-FPM is ready without extra setup.

 ## Kubernetes deployment